girlbossceo/conduwuit/docs/deploying/generic.md

 this will **NOT** work on conduwuit and you must configure delegation manually.
 This is not a mistake and no support for this feature will be added.

+If you are using SQLite, you **MUST** migrate to RocksDB.
+You can use this tool to migrate from SQLite to RocksDB: <https://github.com/ShadowJonathan/conduit_toolbox/>

 See the `[global.well_known]` config section, or configure your web server appropriately to send the delegation responses.